Modular Action Concept Grounding in Semantic Video Prediction: Experimental Evaluation

 \subsection{Action-conditonal video prediction}

 \textbf{Baselines and setup}: We evaluate the proposed model on CLEVR-Building-blocks and Sapien-Kitchen Datasets.
-AG2Vid (\cite{bar2020compositional}) is re-implemented as the baseline model because it is the most related work.
-Unlike our method which only needs visual input and action sequence, AG2Vid also requires bounding boxes of all objects and progress meters of actions, i.e. clock edge, for training and testing.
-Furthermore, we conduct an ablation study by replacing action capsule module with the concatenation of features and tiled action vector, which is commonly used in low-level action-conditional video prediction (\cite{finn2016unsupervised}), to show the effectiveness of our module.
-To make fair comparison, the number of parameters of ACGN and its concatenation-based variant are the same.
+AG2Vid~\cite{bar2020compositional} is re-implemented as the baseline model because it is the most related work.
+Every action graph used in AG2Vid can be equivalently translated into our cases because each atomic action graph in AG2Vd also involves at most two objects.
+But unlike our method which only needs visual input and action sequence, AG2Vid also requires bounding boxes of all objects for training and testing and it can only handle deterministic prediction.
+Furthermore, we conduct an ablation study by replacing concept slot module with the concatenation of features and tiled action vector, which is commonly used in low-level action-conditional video prediction~\cite{finn2016unsupervised}, to show the effectiveness of our module.

-\textbf{Metrics}: To estimate the fidelity of action-conditional video prediction, MSE, SSIM (\cite{wang2004image}) and LPIPS (\cite{zhang2018unreasonable}) are calculated between the predictions and groundtruths.
-We also perform a human study to assess the accuracy of performing the correct action in generated videos for each model.
+\textbf{Metrics}: To estimate the fidelity of action-conditional video prediction, MSE, SSIM~\cite{wang2004image}, PSNR and LPIPS~\cite{zhang2018unreasonable} are calculated between the predictions and groundtruths.
+FID \cite{heusel2017gans} and FVD \cite{unterthiner2018towards} are not appropriate for this task because they cannot tell how faithfully the model obeys the given instructions.
+However, these metrics still may not effectively tell if actions are successfully completed due to the small sizes of the moving objects.
+Hence, we also perform a human study to assess the accuracy of performing the correct action in generated videos for each model.
 The human judges annotate whether the model can identify the desired objects, perform actions specified by action labels and maintain the consistent visual appearances of all objects in its generations and only videos meeting all three criterions are scored as correct.
+Also, we find it is technically infeasible to train an action recognition model to estimate the accuracy due to the innumerable action labels caused by the property of combinatorial explosion.